|Graduated, May 2019 - now in Medical School at UBC|

-Jeff Holmes is a fourth year undergraduate student in the Food, Nutrition and Health program.
+Jeff Holmes is a recent graduate from the Food, Nutrition and Health program.
 He received the Applied Physiology, Nutrition and Metabolism Undergraduate Research Excellence Award for his research on micronutrient interactions within a multiple micronutrient supplement on Cambodian women.
 Jeff was also the recipient of a donor-funded scholarship during his studies - learn more about the impact this had on his time at UBC here.

 What are three adjectives that describe you?